GeoffAWaddington/CSI30Wiki/Pages.md

 **Reaper GUI follows surface**: if checked, the on screen Mixer/Arrange window will bank with the surfaces.
 Can also be enabled/disabled with the [ToggleScrollLink](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/ToggleScrollLink) action.

 ## Paging Actions
-If using multiple [[Pages]], the buttons on surface can be assigned to switch between Pages.
+If using multiple Pages, the buttons on surface can be assigned to switch between Pages.
 Use the CSI **GoPage** action to jump between Pages in CSI.
 Use **NextPage** to cycle between Pages.
 In the below example, I have a Page called Home and another called Mix...

 On my Home page, I may want to utilize the "Channel" button on my surface to enter the Mix Page.
 ````